 You’ve earned your PADI Divemaster.
-You’ve logged over 100 dives.
-You’ve experienced countless dive sites.
+You’ve logged 100 dives.
+You’ve experienced amazing dive sites.
 All your training has led up to this moment.

 The PADI Instructor Development Course is the next step forward on a dive career that is already marked with incredible achievements.
 But in true Broadreach form, you’re ready to keep pushing and achieve even more.
 This two-week instructor course covers all the skills and teacher training you’ll need to know in order to write the PADI Instructor Examination and become a certified PADI Open Water Scuba Instructor (OWSI).
 As an OWSI, you will be rated to teach courses such as PADI Open Water Diver, Advanced Open Water, Rescue, Divemaster, Skin Diver, Discover Snorkeling and more.

 “Although challenging at times, I could not imagine a better way to spend a summer. ” — Patrick LaMontagne, S. Africa

 Spend two weeks on St. Martin, honing your skills in and out of the water.
 Learn to independently conduct classes and become expert on the PADI teaching methodology.
 Earn your PADI Emergency First Responder Instructor (EFRI), and then ultimately, write the big instructor exam at the end.
 You’re in.

 3 physical education college credits through Lesley University

 TRAINING & CERTIFICATION

 Trips Available for Current Grades Click your current grade to view dates

 - Earn 3 college physical education credits through Lesley University

 - Live at the Broadreach training facility in Anse Marcel, St. Martin